mauler/meeting-gate/README.rst

         :alt: Scrutinizer Code Quality

-This is Meeting Project entrace management application (know as meeting-gate).
+This is Meeting Project entrance management application (know as meeting-gate).
 For complete instructions and more information, please check:

 http://meeting-gate.readthedocs.io/en/latest/